yqisconference/github.io/README.md

 - [Possibly useful howto](https://rutar.org/writing/how-to-build-a-personal-webpage-from-scratch/)
 - [and another one](https://rutar.org/writing/how-to-build-a-personal-webpage-from-scratch/#crash-course-in-html-and-css)
 - Math can be added with [MathJax](https://github.com/mathjax/MathJax).
-- The template is take from [here](https://github.com/mikepierce/conference-website-template)
+- The template is taken from [here](https://github.com/mikepierce/conference-website-template)